 Here we present the Misner-Sharp-Hernandez equations in the composite form based on \cite{Misner:1964je,Misner:1966hm,May:1966zz} which we have used for the work reported in this paper.
-Consider the ``cosmic time'' metric Eq.(\ref{eq_metric_MS}) with the definitions of $U$, $\Gamma$ and $M$ given in Eqs.\ref{U_def}, \ref{Gamma_def}, \ref{eq_MS_energy} and a perfect fluid with stress energy tensor $T^{\mu}_{\phantom{\mu}\nu} =\textrm{diag}(-e,p,p,p)$ (consistent with Eq.(\ref{eq_stress})), where $e$ is the energy density and $p$ is the pressure.
+Consider the ``cosmic time'' metric given by Eq.(\ref{eq_metric_MS}) with the definitions of $U$, $\Gamma$ and $M$ given in Eqs.(\ref{U_def}), (\ref{Gamma_def}), (\ref{eq_MS_energy}) and a perfect fluid with stress energy tensor $T^{a}_{\phantom{a}b} =\textrm{diag}(-e,p,p,p)$ (consistent with Eq.(\ref{eq_stress})), where $e$ is the energy density and $p$ is the pressure.
 Then the Misner-Sharp-Hernandez hydrodynamic equations obtained from the Einstein equations and the conservation of the stress energy tensor are:

-where $\rho$ in Eqs.\ref{D_trho} and \ref{en_eq} is the rest mass density (or the compression factor for a fluid of particles without rest mass).
-These form the basic set, together with the constraint equation given already by Eq.(\ref{eq_MS_energy}), which can be rewritten as
+where $\rho$ in Eqs.(\ref{D_trho}) and (\ref{en_eq}) is the rest mass density (or the compression factor for a fluid of particles without rest mass).
+These form the basic set, together with the constraint equation given already by Eq.(\ref{eq_MS_mass}),